synergy2411/incedo-mar-23/references/training_ref.md

 # npm i react-router-dom

 - Configure BrowserRouter for React App
-- Configure the Components according to the Routes
+- Configure the Components according to the Routes/URL present in browser